Don McKeta

 Donald J. McKeta (born November 11, 1934) is an American former gridiron football player and coach.
 He played professionally in the Canadian Football League (CFL) for the Saskatchewan Roughriders.
 McKeta played college football at the University of Washington, lettering from 1958 to 1960.
 McKeta was an All-AAWU halfback selection in 1958 and 1959, All-Coast in 1960, and the Seattle P-I Sports Star of the Year.

-McKeta was selected in the 20th round of the 1961 NFL draft by the New York Giants, though he played the 1961 season with Roughriders.
+McKeta was selected 277th overall in the 20th round of the 1961 NFL draft by the New York Giants, though he played the 1961 season with Roughriders.
 He was an assistant coach at his alma mater, Washington, from 1964 to 1965 under head coach Jim Owens.
 McKeta served as the head football coach at Wenatchee Valley College in Wenatchee, Washington from 1975 to 1976, compiling a record of 6–12.